SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat/install-app-dashboards.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page has instructions for installing Sumo Logic Monitors for Apache Tomcat, the app and descriptions of each of the app dashboards.
+This section has instructions for installing Sumo Logic Monitors for Apache Tomcat, the app and descriptions of each of the app dashboards.

 ## Installing Apache Tomcat Monitors